The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 An endpoint may declare multiple methods annotated with @io.quarkus.websockets.next.OnError.
 However, each method must declare a different error parameter.
 The method that declares a most-specific supertype of the actual exception is selected.

 When an error occurs but no error handler can handle the failure, Quarkus uses the strategy specified by quarkus.websockets-next.server.unhandled-failure-strategy.
-By default, the connection is closed.
-Alternatively, an error message can be logged or no operation performed.
+For server endpoints, the error message is logged and the connection is closed by default.
+For client endpoints, the error message is logged by default.

 5.8.
 Serialization and deserialization